ICJIA/icjia-accessibility-portal/content/faqs.md

 **Important reality check:**

 - **The presentation won't speed up compliance** — A presentation may clarify requirements, but it won't make the work faster.
 There is no one-click fix for accessibility.
 The work is difficult and requires manual remediation of content
-- **All the information is already here** — This FAQ website presents all the information that would be in any presentation.
+- **All the information is already here** — This FAQ website is as good as any presentation DoIT might give about content accessibility.
+It presents all the information that would be in any presentation, with short, direct answers.
 The presentation format may help some people learn better, but the content is the same
 - **The deadline doesn't wait** — April 24, 2026 is the same for everyone, whether you receive training in January or June

+**Official resources and quick reads:**

+- **Illinois DoIT Accessibility Office** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/</a> — State-specific accessibility resources and training
+- **IITAA (Illinois Information Technology Accessibility Act)** — <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa.html</a> — Illinois state accessibility requirements
+- **ADA Title II Web Rule** — <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/resources/2024-03-08-web-rule/</a> — Federal accessibility requirements and deadlines
+- **Quick reads about accessibility:**
+  - <a href="https://www.w3.org/WAI/standards-guidelines/wcag/glance/" target="_blank" rel="noopener noreferrer">WCAG 2 at a Glance</a> — Quick overview of WCAG 2.1 standards
+  - <a href="https://webaim.org/resources/quickref/" target="_blank" rel="noopener noreferrer">WebAIM Quick Reference</a> — Condensed WCAG checklist
+  - <a href="https://www.a11yproject.com/checklist/" target="_blank" rel="noopener noreferrer">A11Y Project Checklist</a> — Simple accessibility checklist format

 **Bottom line:** Start making your content accessible now using the information in these FAQs.
-The FAQ content has been checked and rechecked and is as good as any presentation.
+These FAQs are as comprehensive as possible and provide short, direct answers — they're as good as any presentation DoIT might give about content accessibility.
 The DoIT presentation gives you a chance to ask questions, but it's not a prerequisite for beginning the work — and it won't speed up compliance.
 The work is difficult and time-consuming regardless of when you receive training.

 **See also:** [I'm a content creator.
 Where do I start?](#im-a-content-creator-where-do-i-start) | [I'm a web developer.
 Where do I start?](#im-a-web-developer-where-do-i-start) | [I'm a manager.
 Where do I start?](#im-a-manager-where-do-i-start)